Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 === Character Creation: SFX
-Your character begins play with all the SFX specified for mages, in addition to the #sfx[Hinder].
+Your character begins play with all the SFX specified for mages, in addition to the _*Hinder*_.

 === Character Creation: Limits